HTML Iframes

 <iframe src="https://www.google.com/" name="iframe_a" title="Iframe Example"></iframe>

-<p><a href="https://www.google.com" target="iframe_a">Google.com</a></p>
+<p><a href="https://www.google.com" target="iframe_a">Google.com</a></p>Summary

 The HTML

-tag specifies an inline frameThe
+<iframe>tag specifies an inline frameThe

-attribute defines the URL of the page to embedAlways include a
+srcattribute defines the URL of the page to embedAlways include a

-attribute (for screen readers)The
+titleattribute (for screen readers)The

-attributes specify the size of the iframeUse
+heightandwidthattributes specify the size of the iframeUse

-to remove the border around the iframe
+border:none;to remove the border around the iframe

 Last updated